(Updated in Nov 2023 – I definitely need to write a more updated version of this but ya know, life)

 So, welcome to my life.
 If you’d like to be a part of it daily, here’s a little cheat sheet to connect with me.

 - The B-Roll: A weekly letter from me to you about what’s on my mind, what’s caught my eye, plus a Language & Culture Corner where I will begin sharing pieces of my Turkish culture.
-Plus the best way to stay updated on my creative projects.
+Plus, the best way to stay updated on my creative projects.
+You can see the past editions of The B-Roll here to catch up and to get an idea of what you can expect.

 - LinkedIn: This is where I’m professional AF.
 Obviously.
 I’m pretty selective about who I connect with on here but if you want to connect, be sure to send me a note with your request.

-- Twitter (@BerrakBiz): This is my favorite platform.
+- Since my favorite platform is gone, you should connect with me on Threads & Mastodon.
 You can engage with me daily on here for random thoughts, industry insights, cat pictures, random observations about Seattle life, and generally geeking out.
-(It’s now November, 2022 and with what’s going on at Twitter, it’s best if you also connect with me on Mastodon)

 Now, I’d love to meet you.
 Tell me something you discovered yourself in the past year.